Railways in Kathiawar

-Customs Union of British India
+Customs union of British India

-The "Government of India Act" of 1858 brought India under the direct control of the British Crown.
-Kathiawar by its nature as a collection of individual autonomous States did not fall into the provision of the Act.
+The Government of India Act 1858 brought India under the direct control of the British Crown.
+Kathiawar by its nature as a collection of individual autonomous states did not fall into the provision of the act.
 The Gaikwar of Baroda had already handed their right to the area over to the British India as part of the settlement of 1807 which saw the Government in Bombay dealing with the political development of the peninsular.
-In 1882 Lord Lytton Wrote "The British Government now undertakes the duty to protect all Native States in India prom external enemies and preserving internal order by measures necessary for securing the people in misgovernment and for supporting the lawful Authority of the Ruler".
+In 1882 Lord Lytton wrote:

-The raising of taxes and tariffs was left to the individual States.
-Some states such Rajkot, Palitana and Bhavnagar instituted Legislative Assemblies although these were partly a cosmetic attempted to start a democratisation of the States.
+The raising of taxes and tariffs was left to the individual states.
+Some states such Rajkot, Palitana and Bhavnagar instituted legislative assemblies although these were partly a cosmetic attempted to start a democratisation of the states.
 The right to levy taxes on the people and interstate was a privilege the princely families was not going to give up easily.
 The result was higher and higher tariff walls within the province.
-Some of the larger States like Gondal and Palitana did not charge duties, making the transit of goods via those states preferable.
-With the Maritime States, the tariffs were set to encourage Imports and exports from the interior to their respective ports.
+Some of the larger states like Gondal and Palitana did not charge duties, making the transit of goods via those states preferable.
+With the maritime states, the tariffs were set to encourage imports and exports from the interior to their respective ports.
 This only produced what only could be termed economic warfare and the over development of their ports the only thing it actually produced was bad feelings between the various states and an encouragement of imports over local development of the hinterland States.

 As these tariffs caused barriers in the development of the peninsular there was a call for a unification and removal of these barriers this idea was turned down by the Durbars at the time as late as the 1820s.
-The import of British Manufactured goods was the cause of the decline in the Indian craft industries.
-The States had no trading agreements with The East India Company nor the British Government but the development of the ports took trade away from the British Ports and Bombay, the exception was Bhavnagar which had been accorded the status of a British Port.
+The import of British manufactured goods was the cause of the decline in the Indian craft industries.
+The states had no trading agreements with the East India Company nor the British Government but the development of the ports took trade away from the British Ports and Bombay, the exception was Bhavnagar which had been accorded the status of a British Port.
 The railways gave it a fast and vital link into parts of northern and Central India and with the subsidies it gave the import of goods a lucrative trade.
-In 1917 the Ports were admitted into the British Customs Union and further development of the Ports and links took place.
+In 1917 the ports were admitted into the British customs union and further development of the ports and links took place.